-The Cohen New Works Festival, presented by Broadway Bank, is a biennial, week-long showcase of new work created by students at The University of Texas at Austin held in various locations in and around UT campus.
+The Cohen New Works Festival is a biennial, week-long showcase of new work created by students at The University of Texas at Austin held in various locations in and around UT campus.
 It is not just an event, but a celebration of a continuously ongoing process–the creation of new work.

 The Cohen New Works Festival was named in honor of David Mark Cohen in 2001, former head of playwriting for The University of Texas at Austin Department of Theatre and Dance.
 Cohen was killed in a car crash on December 23, 1997, but during his life, he was an adamant supporter of new work.
-In his honor, and through the generous support of Broadway Bank, the Cohen New Works Festival continues to explore the endless possibilities of devised and collaborative new work.
+In his honor the Cohen New Works Festival continues to explore the endless possibilities of devised and collaborative new work.

 Today, the Festival has evolved to include not just plays, but all mediums of student-generated work.
 It is the largest festival of its kind, run and organized entirely by a committee of graduate and undergraduate students with the support of faculty co-producers.